- ➤ City Departments & Services

-The Rifle Police Department currently has one sworn officer assigned as an SRO, Officer William Van Teylingen.
-The SRO is primarily assigned to Rifle High School but also works with Rifle Middle School, Highlands Elementary School, Graham Mesa Elementary and Wamsley Elementary School.
+The Rifle Police Department currently has one sworn officer assigned as an SRO, Officer Josh Allison.
+The SRO is primarily assigned to Rifle High School but also works with Rifle Middle School, Highlands Elementary School, Graham Mesa Elementary, and Wamsley Elementary School.

 The Need for an Officer

-A question frequently asked is "Are the schools so bad that we need a cop there everyday?"
-The answer is No. The Officer is there as a resource for students, parents, teachers and administration.
-The Officer can assist grades K-12 with safety related topics for the elementary schools to issues affecting teens in high school such as use of alcohol, drugs and tobacco, gang activity, and sex.
-These situations are not only in the schools, but in the community.
+A question frequently asked is "Are the schools so bad that we need a cop there every day?"
+The answer is No. The Officer is there as a resource for students, parents, teachers, and administration.
+The Officer can assist grades K-12 with safety-related topics for the elementary schools to issues affecting teens in high schools such as the use of alcohol, drugs and tobacco, gang activity, and sex.
+These situations are not only in the schools but in the community.
 The SRO program is designed to be proactive.

 Law Enforcement - The SRO is not a school disciplinarian, but does work with the school administration when a violation of criminal law has occurred.
 The SRO is a sworn Police Officer employed with the Rifle Police Department.

-Student Counseling - The predominate amount of time the Officer spends in the school is dedicated to a variety of functions aimed at prevention.
+Student Counseling - The predominant amount of time the Officer spends in the school is dedicated to a variety of functions aimed at prevention.
 Another duty for the SRO is being a link to other service agencies which provide preventive and counseling services within the school district.
-Working hand in hand with the school administration, the SRO can assist with finding solutions to problems affecting school age children.
+Working hand in hand with the school administration, the SRO can assist with finding solutions to problems affecting school-age children.

 Law-related education - Besides being an active law enforcement officer, the SRO is a teacher.
 In the classroom, an SRO can present topics with relevance to the students' lives.